 We’ll start with the components, which are top-notch.
 The board is beautiful, the tokens thick and meaty, the enormous pile of toy soldiers gorgeously cast in an impressively firm plastic, allowing them to hold good shape and fine detail.
 I go so far as to say the pieces are some of the best of their scale on the market, for the price, though if someone knows of better I’d love to hear about them.

 Battles of Westeros is “A BattleLore Game,” which is means it is part of the Commands and Colors series, which means it’s based on a very simple, very popular game engine designed by Richard Borg.
 Other games in the series include Memoir ’44, set in World War 2, Commands and Colors: Ancients, set in ancient Greece and Rome and similar eras, Commands and Colors: Napoleon, where you can probably guess the setting, and BattleLore itself, set in a wacky fantasy version of the Hundred Years War.
 Each of those games follows the same basic pattern: the board is divided into hexes, which can be covered with little tiles of terrain—rivers, forests, hills, and so on—either based on a scenario or designed by the players.
 This battlefield is split into three main sections, left, right, and center, and you move your army from hex to hex based on cards; on your turn you get to play a card from your hand, such as “order three units on the left flank.”
 Combat is resolved with dice, and you refill your hand at the end of the turn.
-This tactical battle system is simple enough that my seven-year-old can play it with me, and yet interesting enough that adults love it as well.
+This tactical battle system is simple enough that my seven-year-old can play it with me, and yet interesting enough that adults who knows Warzone Cheats, love it as well.

 There are, however, some problems with the system.
 If you don’t have the right card—or, in the worst case, any cards at all for a given section—your battle plans can be destroyed.
 This can be seen as a simulation of battlefield uncertainty, where commands can’t be relayed properly, and you have to manage your hand carefully to avoid it, but it’s still a big turnoff for a lot of people.
 This is why Battles of Westeros is such a fantastic evolution of the system, thanks to three key improvements that not only smooth it out but make it better.